-Northern Frontiers Property Mediation Cairns offers a range of family law mediation services via phone and videoconferencing platforms Australia-wide – as well as in-person appointments at our relaxed Cairns office (yes, we are based in Cairns, not like many operators advertising on Google that are actually from Brisbane, Sydney or Melbourne).
+Northern Frontiers Property Mediation offers a range of family law mediation services via phone and videoconferencing platforms Australia-wide.
 We pride ourselves on providing friendly, informed and professional property mediation services.

 Is my dispute suitable for Property Mediation?

 Australian Family Law Courts now require all separated couples that cannot decide on how to equitably distribute their common property pool to attempt Property Mediation.
-The Court will require parties to present a s60I certificate indicating what the outcome of mediation was.
-Northern Frontiers Property Mediation Cairns has fully-accredited mediators that can issue these s60I certificates as appropriate.
-We also do not charge any additional fees for these, and usually issue them within 24 hours when appropriate.
+The Court will require parties to demonstrated that they have attempted a dispute resolution process to resolve their matter.
+Although a s60I certificate is only issued for parenting matters, for property only matters Northern Frontiers Mediation can issue a Proof of Mediation letter that you can include in your application to court to hear your matter.
+A fee of $110.00 (including GST) per party is incurred for this letter, and we usually issue this within 24 hours.

-Northern Frontiers Property Mediation Cairns can assist with a structured property mediation process.
+Northern Frontiers Property Mediation can assist with a structured property mediation process.
 This means that certain circumstances that may involve domestic violence, or acrimonious relations between parties, are till suitable for a Property Mediation process.
-However, this is only when assessed as appropriate to proceed by the Mediator, and options such as phone or videochat (Zoom, MSTeams etc), without or without direct voice contact between parties, is explored.
+However, this is only when assessed as appropriate to proceed by the Mediator, and options such as phone or videochat (Zoom, MS Teams, Skype) without or without direct voice contact between parties, is explored.

-Please discuss any concerns you have with the Reception team, or with your Mediator during the individual Intake & Assessment session.
+Please discuss any concerns you have with the Client Services team, or with your Mediator during the individual Intake & Assessment session.

 Who can start mediation?

 Either party of a separated couple can commence, or initiate, a property mediation process.
-Clients can advise the other party that they will, or would like to, commence a property mediation process, or you can rely on Northern Frontiers Cairns to do this as part of our formal process.
-Some clients believe it will achieve a better result if they advise their ex-partner of the mediation process, whereas others prefer to limit direct contact with the other party and ask Northern Frontiers Cairns to assist.
-Please discuss your preferences, and specific situation, with our Reception team.
+Clients can advise the other party that they will, or would like to, commence a property mediation process, or you can rely on Northern Frontiers Mediation to do this as part of our formal process.
+Some clients believe it will achieve a better result if they advise their ex-partner of the mediation process, whereas others prefer to limit direct contact with the other party and ask Northern Frontiers Mediation to assist.
+Please discuss your preferences, and specific situation, with our Client Services team.

 Is mediation expensive?